joevus/aaasewandvac/README.md

 This is an unofficial project to provide AAA Sew & Vac with a website.
-They currently do not have one.
+At the time of the beginning of this project, they do not have one as far as I can see.

 For making sepia image with Gimp: https://www.gimp.org/tutorials/Sepia_Toning/